coffeescript6/discuss/Features.md

 > CoffeeScript 1.x and 2

-[This has been merged](https://github.com/jashkenas/coffeescript/pull/4300) into the original CoffeeScript compiler.
-It will ship with the next release.
+[This has been merged](https://github.com/jashkenas/coffeescript/pull/4300) and released as part of CoffeeScript 1.11.

 ### Classes [(#22)](https://github.com/coffeescript6/discuss/issues/22)

 > CoffeeScript 2 only

-As part of CoffeeScript 2, we will revise CoffeeScript’s `class` syntax to be compatible with ECMAScript’s `class`; this means no code in class bodies, no using `this` in a constructor before calling `super`, etc. We will inherit the limitations of ECMAScript’s `class`, but the benefit of being able to extend them and generate native ES2015 classes.
-Getters and setters [(#17)](https://github.com/coffeescript6/discuss/issues/17) would need to be implemented as part of supporting ES classes.
+As part of CoffeeScript 2, we will revise CoffeeScript’s `class` syntax to be compatible with ECMAScript’s `class`; this means no code in class bodies, no using `this` in a constructor before calling `super`, etc. We try to keep as many features of the CoffeeScript `class` as possible while still ouputting the ECMAScript `class` keyword, so that we can extend ES classes and create extendable native classes.
+Getters and setters [(#17)](https://github.com/coffeescript6/discuss/issues/17) would probably be implemented as part of supporting ES classes.
+This is in progress at [jashkenas/coffeescript #4330](https://github.com/jashkenas/coffeescript/pull/4330).

 ### Tagged template literals [(#28)](https://github.com/coffeescript6/discuss/issues/28)